Steelhead Fishing With Beads: 5 Guide Tips For More

 Snagging fish by accident can often be attributed to delayed hook sets.
 Slow reactions on the angler’s part may result in the fish already spitting out the bait before the hook is properly hooked.

-Since the bead is spit out so quickly, by the time the angler reacts to the float going down the beads is out of the mouth and alongside of the fish as the hook is set.
+Since the bead is spit out so quickly, by the time the angler reacts to the float going down, the bead is out of the mouth and alongside the fish as the hook is set.
 This quick spit or slow hookset results in snagging the steelhead in the body.

-By setting the hook quicker, which I do, and which I teach my clients, you can minimize accidental snags and increase your chances of landing fish successfully.
+By setting the hook quicker, which I do, and which I teach my clients to do, you can minimize accidental snags and increase your chances of landing fish successfully.
+I very rarely snag steelhead with beads.
+I’d guess one out of 500 will be snagged.

-Don’t let a few more snagged fish prevent you from taking advantage of steelhead fishing with beads.
+Don’t let a few snagged fish prevent you from taking advantage of catching a ton of steelhead with beads.

 Tight Lines,